-Las Vegas is often best viewed through the lens of its culinary culture—and its Chinatown district is no different.
-While tourists often roam hotel lobbies for buffets, fancy French restaurants, and celebrity chef steakhouses (which are all great too), the most rewarding dining experiences are often just a short rideshare west of the Strip.
+Las Vegas is often best viewed through the lens of its culinary culture—and Chinatown is no different.
+While tourists often roam hotel lobbies for buffets, fancy French restaurants, and celebrity chef steakhouses (which are all great too), some of the most rewarding dining experiences are just a short rideshare west of the Strip.

 Chinatown covers a three-to-four mile stretch of Spring Mountain Road.
 Nobody agrees on the exact boundaries, but they're somewhere between Rainbow Boulevard and Interstate 15.
-There are no hotels or much of a residential presence aside from the recent opening of the eye-catching Lotus apartment building, which itself hosts a few restaurants on the ground floor.
-Chinatown is business first—a commercial district with endless plazas and strip malls where (in a break from Vegas tradition) parking isn't always easy and walking isn't always ideal.
+There are no hotels or much of a residential presence.
+Chinatown is business first—a commercial district with endless plazas and strip malls where, unlike other, tourist-friendly parts of Vegas, parking isn't always easy and walking isn't always ideal.
 Don't expect much in the way of parks, patios, or promenades.
-The magic happens inside—where kitchens and dining rooms serve some of the most compelling food in Las Vegas.
+The magic happens indoors, where kitchens and dining rooms serve some of the most compelling food in Las Vegas.

 While the Las Vegas version of Chinatown may not have the national profile of counterparts in New York, San Francisco, and Los Angeles, it continues to grow, expand, and craft an identity that defies conventional expectations.
-It's a culinary hub for Asian cuisine, yet it also attracts a deep representation of global fare—French at Partage, Spanish at EDO, Latin fusion at Tres Cazuelas, or an eclectic international mashup at Sparrow + Wolf—all prepared with a common understanding: if you want to play in Chinatown, you gotta bring your A-game.
+It's a hub for Asian cuisine, yet a variety of global fare is well represented—French at Partage, Spanish at EDO, Latin fusion at Tres Cazuelas, or an eclectic international mashup at Sparrow + Wolf—all prepared with a common understanding: if you want to play in Chinatown, you’ve got to bring your A-game.

-Yet Asian dining remains the heart of Chinatown—a neighborhood that's earned its reputation as an intriguing Las Vegas destination without big casinos or fancy resorts.
-So dive into the Year of the Ox with cuisine and culture that represents the very best in Chinese, Japanese, Korean, Vietnamese, and more.
+Yet Asian cuisine remains the heart of Chinatown—an intriguing neighborhood that's earned a reputation without big casinos or fancy resorts.
+The cuisine and culture represent the very best in Chinese, Japanese, Korean, Vietnamese, and more.
 From elevated multicourse meals to quick and easy street food, you've got plenty of restaurants to visit.
-Try 'em all, even if it takes the entire new year.

 3420 South Jones

-China Mama has a quiet energy and lowkey atmosphere that takes a backseat to the bold, dramatic character of its food.
+With a charming dining room atmosphere, China Mama has a low-key energy that takes a backseat to the bold, dramatic character of its food.
 The standalone restaurant aims to cover every region of China, from the north where noodles are popular, to the south where dishes tend to be more rice-focused.
 The menu is as comprehensive as ever—maybe even a little overwhelming—but that's a good thing for those who crave a variety of complex flavors.
-The dumplings remain a big draw, especially for the lunch crowd, while the Szechuan flavors of the spicy boiled cod in chilli sauce and the tea-smoked duck are attractive as hearty dinner options.
+China Mama was one of the first places in Vegas to popularize soup dumplings (listed as "steamed juicy pork buns" on the menu), but has a greater ratio of meat to broth in the filling.
+The Szechuan-style Boiled Cod in chili sauce and the tea-smoked duck are attractive, heartier dinner options.

 How to order: Order online for delivery or takeout and call 702-873-1977 to inquire about reservations.